shurikk/bttrack/README.md

     $ bundle install
     $ bundle exec rackup

-You can also use my public heroku instance: create a .torrent file and use http://bttrack.heroku.com/announce as announce URL.
+You can also use a demo instance: create a .torrent file and use http://bttrack.herokuapp.com/announce as announce URL.

 Configuration
 -------------